Circular dichroism as a probe for topology in three-dimensional semimetals: Formalism

+which depends on the frequency of the incident photons, and is the DIR for 3D systems explained in the introduction.
+This response can be measured experimentally for WSMs without any mirror symmetry.
+Materials like CoSi, RhSi, AlPt have space group $\mathrm{P2_1 3 \, (SG \, 198)}$, and have a chiral tetrahedral symmetry.
+Lack of mirror planes in these structurally chiral materials causes the Weyl nodes to lie at different energies~\cite{weber}, such that the Fermi level can be tuned to Pauli-block one of the nodes, rendering it inert, so that a single node contributes to the optical response (cf. Fig.~\ref{fig:set-up}).
+The Pauli blockade is an important factor to prevent cancellations from nodes carrying opposite topological charges.
+Considering energy resolution, $\mathrm{RhSi}$ hosts a fourfold point at $\Gamma$, with the lowest two topological bands having a span of $40$ meV.
+This is well within the range of THz spectroscopy ($\sim 0.1-10$ THz), and coherent meV photons can be used to probe this system.

-The above response can be measured experimentally for weyl semimetals with broken inversion symmetry.
-When inversion symmetry is broken, Weyl nodes of opposite chirality lie at different energy.
-Thus Fermi level can be tuned to Pauli block one of the nodes rendering it inert so that a single node contributes to the optical response (see Fig.~\ref{fig:set-up}).\\ We now discuss the situations when $\Gamma^{int}(\omega)$ is quantized.
-Let us take a system of non-degenerate bands where the ground state (LB) $n=\ket{0}$ is initially populated at time $t=0$.
-Considering transitions that are only taking place from the LB to higher-energy excited states, we can write
+We now discuss the situation when $\Gamma^{int}(\omega)$ is quantized.
+Let us take a system of non-degenerate bands, where the band index is denoted by integers.
+We initially populate the ground state (LBB) of this system at time $t=0$.
+Considering transitions that are only taking place from the LBB ($n=0$) to higher excited states ($m=1,2,3...$), we can write

 We exploit the presence of the delta function and keep $\omega$ low (in particular, compared to the next to lowest energy-difference $E_{20} $), which makes every other term vanish except the first.
-From the definition of the Berry curvature ($\mathbf \Omega_{0}$) for the LB, we know
+From the definition, the Berry curvature of the LLB is